 Install security systems to protect your office location from break-ins.

 Crime exposure: Do you ever hire employees, day workers, or subcontractors?
 Do background checks on everyone that collects money from clients.
 Make sure you look into bonding them to prevent theft from a client's house.

 - Any accounts receivable

 - Valuable papers and records

-- Anything that you take with you while helping a client organize their space
+- Anything that you take with you to help a client organize their space

-Premises liability exposures: This is probably the biggest liability you have since you work on the clients premises.
-Be careful when moving and organizing your clients belongings.
-Do whatever you can to get them to move the objects for you.
+Premises liability exposures: This is probably the biggest liability you have since you work on the client's premises.
+Be careful when moving and organizing your client's belongings.
+Try to get them to move the objects for you.

-Automobile exposure: The biggest exposure will come from driving to and from your clients locations.
+Automobile exposure: The biggest exposure will come from driving to and from your clients' locations.
 Will you have employees?
-Check their motor vehicle records before allowing them to drive in a company vehicle.
+Check their motor vehicle records before allowing them to drive a company vehicle.

-- Take the time to learn safe lifting methods.
+- Watch your back!
+Take the time to learn safe lifting methods.

 - Be careful to not trip over boxes and items while reorganizing.